YouSchnabel/EVERSE-landscape/docs/about/survey.md

 * Guidelines: Guidelines and financing of quality practices
 * Technical software quality practices: elements of technical software practices
 * Management practices: aspects of software project management and incentivisation

+## Filling the survey

+The survey was open for the collection of answers in August and September 2024.
+It is still available, and additional results can serve to enhance the outcomes presented here.